pypa/setuptools/docs/userguide/quickstart.rst

 Including Data Files
 ====================
-The distutils have traditionally allowed installation of "data files", which are placed in a platform-specific location.
 Setuptools offers three ways to specify data files to be included in your packages.
 For the simplest use, you can simply use the ``include_package_data`` keyword:

 .. tab:: setup.cfg